 Once a member, you are given access to the Member Login portion of this website, where all materials are posted: Sheet music, video instruction, and portal to online sessions.

-What level of skills are required?
+What level of skills are required for Ensemble Members?

 – Be able to play tight and rhythmic strumming patterns while maintaining tempo and singing vocal parts in tune.